geofileops/geobenchmark/README.md

 memory.
 When using geofileops on really large .gpkg files (> 10 GB), obviously the speed improvements become (even) more important.

-The following chart shows the main results of the benchmark:
+The following chart shows the main results of the benchmark.
+They ran on a Windows workstation with (a maximum of) 12 cores to be used.

 ![Geo benchmark](results/GeoBenchmark.png)